 Early Childhood on Stafford will build positive relationships with all children and use this as a basis for all positive guidance.
 Our aim is to develop children who can regulate their behaviour to ensure they work positively with others.
 We acknowledge that all children come into our centre with a variety of skills and that some children will need more support than others.
-We will work with our children, our whanau, staff and outside agencies to help equip our children with the necessary skills to achieve self regulation of behavior and develop respect with self, others and centre equipment.
+We will work with our children, our whanau, staff and outside agencies to help equip our children with the necessary skills to engage positively with self, others and centre equipment.

 Positive guidance for children attending Early Childhood on Stafford are as follows: